How to Get Local User Accounts from Domain Computers

 Click on Yes

-• You will see the PowerShell window open with “Administrator: Windows PowerShell” title.
+• You will see the PowerShell window open with the “Administrator: Windows PowerShell” title.

 Powershell Opened As Administrator